All you need to know about VNC remote access technology

 Misconception: VNC-based software doesn’t support cloud

 Most VNC-based open-source software only allows for offline connectivity.
-VNC connect offers both offline (or direct) connections as well as cloud connections, so you can choose whichever one is most suited to your business requirements.
+VNC connect offers both offline (also known as "direct") connections as well as cloud connections, so you can choose whichever one is most suited to your business requirements.

 Misconception: VNC technology is outdated

 VNC technology was developed over 20 years ago, but it has significantly evolved.
-VNC Connect is monitored and updated regularly to fix any bugs and to address customer needs as they change with the times in the form of new features and design.
+VNC Connect is monitored and updated regularly to fix any bugs and to address customer needs as they change with the times.
+The software roadmap is informed by the feedback submitted by its users, to ensure it includes the designs and features that are most commonly requested.

 Comparison guide: VNC Connect vs Open Source VNC